Dust sample, quantitative fungal culture [C120]

 Solid or so-called “bulk” materials, such as wood, carpet, and other insoluble, solid items, can be evaluated by quantitative fungal culture to determine their culturable fungal content.
 All or a portion of the specimen is weighed, placed in a buffer solution and vigorously agitated to suspend adherent spores or vegetative hyphae.
 Aliquots of suspension are plated, the plates are incubated, and resulting colonies are identified and counted.

 Although this methodology may seem straightforward, (indeed, in the laboratory it is a relatively simple procedure), the test is extremely difficult to standardize.
 This is because the surface area to volume ratios and densities of materials vary considerably, and most fungal colonization is likely to be restricted to the surface of the material.
-Although similarly sized coupons of comparable materials could be reasonably compared using this test, the method does not provide meaningful, information in an absolute sense on the fungal content a sample.
+Although similarly sized portions of comparable materials could be reasonably compared using this test, the method may not provide a standardized basis for comparison of fungal load.
 Still, there remain a few indications for this test.
-For example, this approach may be informative where there is an interest to compare a
+For example, this approach may be informative where there is an interest to compare a set of identical or nearly identical objects based on the concentration of culturable fungi recovered.
+Such an item might be an industrial part, a pharmaceutical active ingredient or formulated preparation, or a biomedical device, where items from the same or different lots are compared.
+This test is generally not useful for indoor environmental investigations.

 Field collection method